Get free weekly resources from us!

 Have children sit in a circle around you.

 Say: Today we’re going to learn about different ways of telling God how we feel through music.
-First, let’s sing a song that asks God to be with us.
+First, let’s sing a song to God.

-Teach children “Kumbaya” or another song that talks about singing and praying.
-Draw simple faces on a sheet of newsprint to represent happy, sad, excited, prayerful, angry and other emotions.
+Teach children a worship song.
+(Try this one about how God is good!)
+After the kids sing, draw simple faces on sheets of paper to represent happy, sad, excited, prayerful, angry and other emotions.

 Ask: